jabbermarky/jabbermarky.github.io/_pages/why-hire.md

 ## I have broad experience.

 I have been producing commercial-grade software products for 30 years.
 In those years, I have learned what it takes to ship a new product.

 I've worked in a variety of positions: software developer, project manager, product manager, business development manager, QA manager.
-I've run big teams and small including running times of outsourced contractors distributed globally and domestically.
+I've run big teams and small including running teams of outsourced contractors distributed globally and domestically.

-I've produced software for:
+I've produced <a href="/portfolio/">software</a> for:

 * helicopter auto-pilot systems
 * medical devices